paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b)(2)(C)(i).
+Pub.
+L. 119–21 substituted “for each of fiscal years 2014 through 2025 and $10,000,000 for fiscal year 2026 and each fiscal year thereafter” for “for each fiscal year” in introductory provisions.

 2018—Subsecs. (a)(2)(C), (b)(1)(D).
 Pub.
 L. 115–123 substituted “subsection (a)(3)(E)(ii) of that section” for “subsections (a)(3)(E)(ii) and (b)(10) of [section 1523 of this title](./chapter-036-crop-insurance.md#section-1523)”.

 Subsec. (b)(2)(C)(i).
 Pub.
 L. 115–334 substituted “$7,000,000” for “$9,000,000” in introductory provisions.